 What makes a great place to stay a great place to stay?

 You wouldn’t want to stay in just any hotel.
-Kennels vary widely, too.
-Here are some tips for choosing your pup’s home away from home .
+Oahu dogboarding kennels vary widely, too.
+Here are some tips for choosing your pup’s home away from home:

-1. Ask friends and relatives about good (or bad) experiences they’ve had.
+- Recommendations.
+Ask friends and relatives about good (or bad) experiences they’ve had at places their pets have stayed.
 Your veterinarian can be a good source, too.

 - Online research.
 A kennel’s website can provide good information, but public sites like Google and Yelp, and social media channels like Facebook, may give less-biased reviews.